Patrick-Borj-Tuano/Patrick-Borj-Tuano-mcl.github.io/README.md

 # How I Accomplished Deployment Criteria
 > I successfully deployed my HTML file using GitHub's private content feature, known as GitHub Pages.
 This allowed me to make my website accessible to the public.
 By leveraging GitHub Pages, I made my HTML file visible on the internet, turning it into a live website that others can visit.
 This deployment method provides a convenient and straightforward way to share and showcase web content.

+# Insights that I gathered while accomplishing Lecture and Guided Exercises
+> While completing the lecture and guided exercises, I have realized that web development is incredibly important, especially in today's age.
+A website serves as a platform to showcase one's skills, enabling better self-promotion compared to others.
+I've also come to understand that schools and universities typically teach only the basics.
+To become a proficient programmer in the future, I need to dedicate personal effort and strive to enhance my skills beyond the fundamentals.
+This involves learning how to read documentation effectively and using my time wisely to practice regularly, thereby refining my programming skills and logical thinking.

+# Struggles that I encountered while accomplishing Lecture and Guided Exercises
+> While going through the lectures and guided exercises, I hit a bit of a roadblock due to the overwhelming amount of information I had to grasp.
+Trying to learn three languages with different uses and syntax in a short time is a bit much for me.
+While the basic concepts are easy, the idea of reaching a high level of proficiency feels challenging and makes my brain ache with all the information.
+Nevertheless, I won't give up, even if I end up progressing slower than others.

+# How I could Improve my Website

+> To make my website better, I'm thinking of adding cool stuff like moving things or interactive parts to make it more interesting.
+I also want to make sure it looks good on both computers and phones.
+I'll keep updating it with new things I do, so it stays current.
+Plus, I'm hoping to add achievements I get in college to show my progress.
+And, if people give feedback, I'll use that to make it even better and more like what they want.
+Overall, I want my website to be fun and easy for everyone to check out and see what I'm up to!